MikeRow/BananoPHP/README.md

 php4nano is the evolution of the now archived [easyraikitphp](https://github.com/mikerow/easyraikitphp) repository<br/>
 It was used during 2016/2017 for the RaiBlocks explorer and faucet at [raiblockscommunity.net](https://raiblockscommunity.net)

-The code has been rewritten from 0 in order to make it easier and faster for developers to use it
+The code has been rewritten from 0 in order to make it easier for developers to use it

 ## Documentation